 - ECON3220 – Microeconomics 3 / ECON4220 – Microeconomics 3, or equivalent.

 Recommended previous knowledge

-- Good background i microeconomics and mathematics.
-It is recommended to take the course either in parallel with or after ECON4200 – Microeconomics and Game Theory (discontinued) or ECON4220 – Microeconomics 3, and ECON4120 – Mathematics 2: Calculus and Linear Algebra
+- It is recommended to take the course either in parallel with or after ECON3120 – Mathematics 2: Calculus and Linear Algebra / ECON4120 – Mathematics 2: Calculus and Linear Algebra, or equivalent.

 10 credits overlap with SØK/ECON411 Macroeconomics advanced